ccollicutt/tanzu-build-service-sample-apps/README.md

 * Create a cluster builder

->NOTE: the `python.yaml` buildler file is in the builder folder.
+>NOTE: the `python.yaml` builder file is in the builder folder.

 ```bash
 export REGISTRY=<your TBS registry>